top of page

 Anne Bogart, A Director Prepares

-Vertebra Theatre's artistic practice is strongly embedded and derived from current research in the fields of Performing Arts and Arts In Health.
+Vertebra Theatre's artistic practice is strongly embedded and derived from current research in the fields of Trauma Inform Practice in

-The Lead Artist of the company, Mayra Stergiou is currently undertaking a research project at Guildhall School of Music and Drama in partnership with CNWL NHS Trust that explores the social impact of expanded scenography and the integration of dramatherapy processes with avant-garde theatre practices (ex.
+The Lead Artist of the company, Mayra Stergiou has undertaken an MPhil research project at Guildhall School of Music and Drama in partnership with CNWL NHS Trust that explored the social impact of expanded scenography and the integration of dramatherapy processes with avant-garde theatre practices (ex.
 Embodied Dramaturgy of Thomas Prattki and the Method of Theodoros Terzopoulos) that are rarely employed in a therapeutic context and vice versa.
-The project will result into a series of performances in 2022-2023.
-This has Inlcuded the experimental digital performance 'An Ice Thing to Say' and Electra: Untitled.
+The project resulted into a series of performances in 2022-2023.
+This has inlcuded the experimental digital performance 'An Ice Thing to Say' and Electra: Untitled.

 RESEARCH SUPERVISORY TEAM